skip to content

 00:47:56 - Dev Agrawal

-Yeah, that's also another nice thing that comes with it that you can just use Drizzle, which is like the best that exists today and you can just use that on the client.
+Yeah, that's also another nice thing that comes with it, that you can just use Drizzle, which is like the best ORM that exists today, and you can just use that on the client.

 00:48:11 - Anthony Campolo

 Nice.
-So what kind of stuff are you doing in terms of the dev rel?
-Are you like writing blogs, you building examples, you integrating, interfacing with the community or do a little bit of everything?
+So what kind of stuff are you doing in terms of the DevRel?
+Are you writing blogs, building examples, interfacing with the community, or doing a little bit of everything?

 00:48:26 - Dev Agrawal